Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geologists (EASC10121)

 Illustrated Summary: Semester 1 Week 11

-Notebook Hand in: Semester 2 May Diet (after the degree exam)
+Notebook Hand in: Semester 2 May Diet (soon after the degree exam)

-3. Peer and staff feedback following student presentations during Cyprus excursion;
+2. Peer and staff feedback related to student presentations during Cyprus excursion;

-4. Individual feedback on Cyprus extended abstracts and notebooks.
+3. Individual feedback by staff on Cyprus extended abstracts and notebooks.

-5. Individual and group feedback and discussion during the field excursions.
+5. Individual (by staff) and group feedback and discussion during the field excursions.

 ||Hours & Minutes